Porophryne: Description

-Porophryneis separated from its sister genus, Kuiterichthys, in the possession of an completely different morphology of the second dorsal spine.
+Porophryne is separated from its sister genus, Kuiterichthys, in the possession of an completely different morphology of the second dorsal spine.
 In this genus it is slender at its base, suddenly expanded to the sides and becoming almost quadrangular.
 There is an obvious tuft of filaments, typically brightly in colour, on the midline of the lower lip, this may be an additional lure, a feature not known from any other anglerfish.
 All 9 fin rays in the caudal fin are forked and there are 13 soft rays on the dorsal fin and 7 in the anal fin.
 The whole body is covered in dermal denticles, apart from the black spots.
 The illicium, or first dorsal spine, is equal in length to the second dorsal spine.
 The large and oval shaped esca, or lure, is tipped by two tufts of short filaments.
-This fish has two colour colour phases; one is grey with scattered black spots, lacking denticles, on the head and body; the other may be orange or red or pink or white, or a combination of these colours, without the black spots but with appendages on the skin.
+This fish has two colour phases; one is grey with scattered black spots, lacking denticles, on the head and body; the other may be orange or red or pink or white, or a combination of these colours, without the black spots but with appendages on the skin.
 The red-fingered anglerfish has a maximum published Standard length of 7.4 cm.